coldfix/website/2017/06/11/git-unpack.rst

     git log --format='%T' --branches --tags | \
         python git-filter-tree/git_filter_tree unpack

-Let's extract the contents of the created ``objmap`` file into a directory that will be easier to access in the following:
+This creates a file ``objmap`` where it stores for each top level tree, the hash of the tree with which it should be replaced.
+Let's extract the contents of this file into a directory that will be easier to access in the following:

 .. code-block:: bash